jaimergp/conda-constellations/content/_index.md

 ---
-title: "Welcome to the Scientific Package Glossary"
+title: "Welcome to the Scientific Packaging Glossary"
 date: 2021-08-09T10:04:44+02:00
 ---